slabstech/llm-indic-server/README.md

   python src/server/qwen_api.py --port 7860 --language kn --host 0.0.0.0 --device cpu
   ```

+## Contact
+- For any questions or issues, please open an issue on GitHub or contact us via email.
+- For collaborations
+  - Join the discord group - [invite link](https://discord.gg/WZMCerEZ2P)
+- For business queries, Email : info (at) slabstech (dot) com

 <!--
 ## Evaluating Results
 You can evaluate the ASR transcription results using `curl` commands.
 Below are examples for Kannada audio samples.